ikhoon/curses-expamples/README.md

 Ruby [curses library](http://ruby-doc.org/stdlib-2.0.0/libdoc/curses/rdoc/Curses.html) is not only easy to use and sample but also gives same output.

-## Output of Execution
+## Expected Output of Execution
-Both ruby & c code produce same output
+Ruby & C code will produce same output

 ![annoy-result](./docs/annoy-result.png)